 Add this homemade mixture in place of the soup in the recipe below for an equally delicious casserole!

 Tips for How to Thaw Frozen Hash Browns

 I prefer to thaw the frozen hash browns on a baking sheet.
 It takes about 30-60 minutes.

-If you’re in a hurry, add the frozen hash browns to a baking sheet and bake them at 170º Fahrenheit for 15 minutes to defrost them.
+If you’re in a hurry, add the frozen hash browns to a baking sheet and bake them at 170º F for 15 minutes to defrost them.

 Of course, you can always thaw frozen hash brown potatoes overnight in the refrigerator.
 Be sure to put a plate or container underneath them while defrosting in the fridge.

 Tip: Do not rinse hash browns (fresh or frozen)!
-The potatoes will soak up the water and it will make your casserole soggy.
+The potatoes will soak up the water and make your casserole soggy.